Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

    this goes under respective pages in documentation.
 If full training algorithm, this goes under a new page with template below
    (`docs/modules/[algo_name]`).
 2) If a training algorithm/improvement: results of a replicated experiment from the original paper in the documentation, **which must match the results from authors** unless solid arguments can be provided why they did not match.
 3) If above holds: The **exact** code to run the replicated experiment (i.e. it should produce the above results), and inside the code information about the environment used (Python version, library versions, OS, hardware information).
 If small enough, include this in the documentation.
 If applicable, use [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo) to run the agent performance comparison experiments (fork repository, implement experiment in a new branch and share link to that branch).
 If above do not apply, create new code to replicate the experiment and include link to it.
 4) Updated tests in `tests/test_run.py` and `tests/test_save_load.py` to test that features run as expected and serialize correctly.
 This this is **not** for testing e.g. training performance of a learning algorithm, and should be relatively quick to run.

-Below is a template for documentation for full training algorithms.
+Below is a template for documentation for full RL algorithms.

 ```rst
 [Feature/Algorithm name]